 To insure that a Cooperating Organization Memorandum of Understanding is executed with any cooperating organization involved in the project.

 Completed applications for Global Grants will be reviewed by the District 5970 District Global Grants Subcommittee (DGGSC).
-Members include the Global Grants Subcommittee Chair, District Foundation Chair (DRFCC), DG, DG-E, and DG-N, as well as up to five Rotarians-at-large that may be appointed by the DGGSC and DRFCC.
-The District Global Subcommittee will submit recommendations to the District Governor and District Foundation Chair for final approval.
+Members include the Global Grants Subcommittee Chair, District Foundation Chair (DRFCC), DG, DGE, and DGN, as well as up to five Rotarians-at-large that may be appointed by the DGGSC and DRFCC.
+The District Global Subcommittee will submit recommendations to the District Governor and District Foundation Chair for their approval.
 The District Foundation Chair or Global Grants Subcommittee Chair will present at the next scheduled District Board meeting for final approval.

 STEP 1: Application

 For Club-developed Global Grants, the application must be completed online.
-The application formats are available online on the Rill website.
+The application formats are available online on the RI website.
 The application must provide an overview of the proposed project's objectives, the budget, and an outline of the financing plan.
-It must also demonstrate how the project addresses one or more of the six Areas of Focus and specifically identify how the project will be sustainable.
+It must also demonstrate how the project addresses one or more of the seven Areas of Focus and specifically identify how the project will be sustainable.
 This process is designed to increase the acceptance rate of grant applications.
 Once the application is submitted to TRF, TRF will notify DRFCC of action or authorization needed.

 STEP 2: DDF Reservation